havocp/xsbt-wiki/Setup.md

 # Configure Build

-Basic configuration can be done in a `build.sbt` file.
+Basic configuration can be done in a `build.sbt` file using Scala code.
 For example:

 ```scala
 name := "My Project"